UHH-ISS/honeygrove/README.md

 ### System requirements

 Honeygrove was tested on Ubuntu 16.4 and Debian 9.1.
-It may work on other distributions depending upon the availability of Broker.
+It may work on other distributions.
+If Broker is not available, the honeypot itself can be used without it.
+Currently there is no possibility to communicate with the management-console or the monitoring stack without Broker.

 ### Install guide